cryptimeleon/cryptimeleon.github.io/docs/lazy-eval.md

 ## Affected Groups

+When you instantiate a group directly, for example `BarretoNaehrigBilinearGroup`, we already have made the choice whether to use lazy evaluation for you.
 Not all groups are affected as lazy evaluation only makes sense for groups where group operations are costly.
 This is because in that case multi-exponentiation algorithms can potentially be used to speed up computation of larger terms compared to evaluating each group operation separately.